-The global implications of the COVID-19 pandemic may affect the Company's revenue and profitability.
-COVID-19 has adversely affected some routine diagnostic pathways and the willingness of patients with concerning symptoms to present to healthcare professionals.
-Any delays in diagnosis and treatment that arise may defer revenue from both the supply of antibodies and also the royalty revenue arising from their use in testing.
+There continue to be global implications of the COVID-19 pandemic.
+These may affect the Company's revenue and profitability.
+COVID-19 has in the past adversely affected some routine diagnostic pathways and the willingness of patients with concerning symptoms to present to healthcare professionals.
+Should there be any delays in diagnosis and treatment that arise from the COVID-19 pandemic, or indeed another future pandemic, that may defer revenue from both the supply of antibodies and also the royalty revenue arising from their use in testing.